 Jeremy Goebel

-Jeremy Goebel about 4 years ago
+Jeremy Goebel over 4 years ago

 Stripe now no longer refunds the transaction fees.
 Received an e-mail yesterday.
 This led me to your website, looking for alternatives to stripe...